Reading at Acacias Community Primary School

 KS1 and EYFS Home Reading

 The home reading books in KS1 and EYFS are chosen to reflect the phonics level each child is working at.
 The books have been checked to ensure they are decodable and contain tricky words which will be familiar to the children.
 Children are provided with two decodable reading books, one that is matched to the learning from phonics for the week and one which is matched to their reading ability.
-They are also given one class lending library book, to share with an adult at home.
 Children are encouraged to read to an adult at home each day and to share a story at bedtime to widen their vocabulary.

 Story Time